jhoule86/jhoule86/README.md

 Taking some time to ask myself things, such as
 - "What is that beautiful house?"
-- Where does that highway go to?"
+- "Where does that highway go to?"
 - "Am I right, am I wrong?"
 - "...
 What have I done?"